wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Such a system reduces the risks associated with remotely controlled artifacts.
 For example, in a non-blockchain implementation, someone with access can change the ownership of your car.
 However, with the blockchain-based model, to remotely control the car, a would-be attacker must change the ownership record in the blockchain, which is very hard to achieve without being the owner.

 However, it is hard to stop someone who has access to the “thing” from physically changing the logic running inside (e.g., by replacing firmware of the car).
-One solution to this problem is to build some form of autodestruct that triggers when tampering into the artifact is detected.
+One solution to this problem is to build some form of self-destruct that triggers when tampering into the artifact is detected.

 For example, Alice buys the car from Bob using a smart contract that pays Bob and updates the ownership of the vehicle.
 After the transaction, Alice walks to the car, which reads Alice’s DID from the phone, retrieves her public key, authenticates her using a challenge-response-protocol by communicating with the phone that has Alice’s private key, verifies her ownership, and unlocks the car.